-- Less than one percent. - (1) Percentage of ownership is based on 51,696,097 ordinary shares outstanding as of December 15, 2003. - (2) Percentage of ownership is based on the number of shares described in footnote 1 and the sale of 12,000,000 shares offered by us in this offering. - (3) Pursuant to a shareholders agreement among Israel Corp., Alliance Semiconductor Corporation, SanDisk Corporation and Macronix Co.
+- Percentage of ownership is based on 48,779,146 ordinary shares outstanding as of November 12, 2003.
+Assumes the holder's beneficial ownership of all Ordinary Shares that the holder has a right to purchase within 60 days. - (2) Percentage of ownership is based on the number of shares described in footnote 1 and the sale of 12,000,000 shares offered by us in this offering. - (3) Pursuant to a shareholders agreement among Israel Corp., Alliance Semiconductor Corporation, SanDisk Corporation and Macronix Co.
 Ltd., each of ICTech, Alliance Semiconductor Corporation, SanDisk Corporation and Macronix Co.
-Ltd. may be said to have shared voting and dispositive control over 76.46% of the outstanding shares in us. - (4) Based on information provided by ICTech, represents 13,841,456 shares currently owned by ICTech, 386,474 shares issuable in connection with the second installment of the Fifth Milestone Payment, assuming a purchase price of \$7.59 per share, and 823,656 shares issuable upon the exercise of currently exercisable warrants and 58,906 shares issuable upon the exercise of a warrant granted in December 2003.
-ICTech has recently granted Mr. Ehud Hilman, one of our directors and an employee of ICTech, an option to purchase up to 150,000 shares held by ICTech. - (5) Based on information provided by SanDisk, represents 8,313,638 shares currently owned by SanDisk, 579,747 shares issuable in connection with the second installment of the Fifth Milestone Payment assuming a purchase price of \$7.59 per share and 360,312 shares issuable upon the exercise of currently exercisable warrants. - (6) Based upon information provided by Alliance Semiconductor, represents 8,279,779 shares currently owned by Alliance Semiconductor, 579,747 shares issuable in connection with the second installment of the Fifth Milestone Payment assuming a purchase price of \$7.59 per share, and 357,747 shares issuable upon the exercise of currently exercisable warrants. - (7) Based on information provided by Macronix, represents 8,144,784 shares currently owned by Macronix, 579,747 shares issuable in connection with the second installment of the Fifth Milestone Payment, assuming a purchase price of \$7.59 per share, and 297,000 shares issuable upon the exercise of currently exercisable warrants. - (8) Based on information provided by OTPP, represents 3,000,000 shares currently owned by OTPP and 1,350,000 shares issuable upon the exercise of currently exercisable warrants.
+Ltd. may be said to have shared voting and dispositive control over 76.55% of the outstanding shares in us. - (4) Based on information provided by ICTech, represents 13,323,436 shares currently owned by ICTech, 518,020 shares issuable in connection with the unpaid portion of the initial installment of the Fifth Milestone Payment and 386,474 shares issuable in connection with the second installment of the Fifth Milestone Payment, assuming a purchase price of \$7.59 per share, and 823,656 shares issuable upon the exercise of currently exercisable warrants. - (5) Based on information provided by SanDisk, represents 7,536,343 shares currently owned by SanDisk, 777,295 shares issuable in connection with the unpaid portion of the initial installment of the Fifth Milestone Payment and 579,747 shares issuable in connection with the second installment of the Fifth Milestone Payment assuming a purchase price of \$7.59 per share and 360,312 shares issuable upon the exercise of currently exercisable warrants. - (6) Based upon information provided by Alliance Semiconductor, represents 7,502,484 shares currently owned by Alliance Semiconductor, 777,295 shares issuable in connection with the unpaid portion of the initial installment of the Fifth Milestone Payment and 579,747 shares issuable in connection with the second installment of the Fifth Milestone Payment assuming a purchase price of \$7.59 per share, and 357,747 shares issuable upon the exercise of currently exercisable warrants. - (7) Based on information provided by Macronix, represents 7,367,489 shares currently owned by Macronix, 777,295 shares issuable in connection with the unpaid portion of the initial installment of the Fifth Milestone Payment and 579,747 shares issuable in connection with the second installment of the Fifth Milestone Payment, assuming a purchase price of \$7.59 per share, and 297,000 shares issuable upon the exercise of currently exercisable warrants. - (8) Based on information provided by OTPP, represents 3,000,000 shares currently owned by OTPP and 1,350,000 shares issuable upon the exercise of currently exercisable warrants.